 In May you can expect to see around 90 or so species of birds, including early in the month our winter visitors as they prepare to leave for Iceland and further north – birds such as Great Northern Divers, Long-tailed Ducks and Slavonian Grebes – which will all be in their superb breeding plumage.
 Out to sea or else on Scapa Flow you may encounter several cetacean species – including Orca – but an element of luck and a good sea state is required for finding and observing whales and dolphins.
 Our Orkney speciality, the Hen Harrier, will be seen hopefully at close quarters, perhaps displaying in its wonderful Sky Dance, or by passing food to its mate.

-Tour size is usually restricted to a maximum of 6 so that you are guaranteed lots of individual attention.
-Transport is by means of our 9 seater minibus.
+Tour size is usually restricted to a maximum of 8 so that you are guaranteed lots of individual attention.
+Transport is by means of our 9 seater minibus or 7 seater electric vehicle.
 Each week is different and depends partly on the weather and partly on chance: we wouldn’t have it any other way!
 Please click on the title to book.
 Cost £1,575 per person.